strukturag/pdfdraw/server/README.md

 - `author` (string): Optional author name to add to the annotation metadata.
 - `modified` (number): Optional timestamp (seconds since the epoch, in UTC) when the annotation was last modified.

+# run pdfdraw server in a docker container using docker-compose.

+all settings are exposed into enviroment variables.
+That means you are able to config the backend server in [docker-compose.yml](docker-compose.yml) yaml file by editing the corresponding enviroment variables.

+Based on your docker setup you still need to edit a few lines in the [docker-compose.yml](docker-compose.yml) file for networking.

+For example by exposing ports:

+    ports:
+      - "8080:8080"

+or join an existing network:

+    networks:
+      default:
+        external:
+           name: my-pre-existing-network

+For more details read [Networking in Compose](https://docs.docker.com/compose/networking/)

+Than run docker compose.

+    docker-compose up -d